Balance & Coordination

 Having good balancing skills will increase children’s confidence in gross motor activities (e.g. playing on the playground, running, jumping), increase their ability and confidence to engage in physical activities, and promote fine motor skills (e.g. writing, drawing and cutting) because a strong core stability, equips children with a strong base to support the use of their arms and hands.

-Balance and coordination concerns include:
+Balance and coordination challenges include:

 Please note that the chart is based on averages and is to be used as a guideline only.